alex/what-happens-when/README.rst

   declared by the keyboard), so it gets the keycode value stored on it.

-- This value goes to the USB SIE (Serial Interface Engine) to be converted in one or more USB packets that follows the low level USB protocol.
+- This value goes to the USB SIE (Serial Interface Engine) to be converted in one or more USB packets that follow the low level USB protocol.

 - Those packets are sent by a differential electrical signal over D+ and D- pins (the middle 2) at a maximum speed of 1.5 Mb/s, as an HID